-In recent years, it has been a favourite ploy of newspapers and television channels to target so called ‘holiday hotspots’ such as Ibiza, Malia and Kavos and demonize them as nothing more than glorified UK town centers complete with boozed up youngsters making a fool of themselves.
+In recent years, it has been a favorite ploy of newspapers and television channels to target so-called ‘holiday hotspots’ such as Ibiza, Malia, and Kavos and demonize them as nothing more than glorified UK town centers complete with boozed-up youngsters making a fool of themselves.
 Whilst there is an element of truth in this, do not get sucked into the belief that there is nothing worthwhile to see or do in one of these hotspots, notably the popular town of Malia in Crete.

 Go on a Safari